 Garndiffaith is a village located in Torfaen, in the Eastern Valley of South Wales.
 It is a small rural area situated between Talywain and Varteg, three miles north of the town of Pontypool and 3.5 miles south of the town of Blaenavon.
 It is part of the Abersychan suburb of Pontypool.

-Situated near the old British coal mines and works, the Garndiffaith area is renowned for its agricultural and industrial heritage based on the mining of iron and coal.
-The choir practices at Zion Hill Community Centre in Pontnewynydd on Mondays and Thursdays from 7:30pm till 9:00pm.
+Situated near the old British coal mines and works, the Garndiffaith area is renowned for its agricultural and industrial heritage based on the mining of iron ore and coal.
+The choir practices at Zion Hill Community Centre in Pontnewynydd on Mondays from 7:30pm till 9:00pm.

 The Zion Hill Community Centre provides us with excellent practice facilities.
 We have a large Practice Room with a first class piano.
 There is a large hall adjacent to the practice room where we can hold concerts.
 The Community Centre has a bar and catering facilities.

 What we do:

 We are also available to sing at Weddings

 Want to join us?

 We are always looking for new choristers.
 If you enjoy singing, come along to a practice.
 No experience is necessary (there is no voice test),but you must be able to sing in tune, we have a first class musical team who will teach you all you need to know, you don't need to read music.
 We practice every Monday evening between 7:30pm and 9:00pm – just turn up.
 You’ll get a very warm welcome in a relaxed and layed-back atmosphere and can join us in the bar afterwards! for a pint.Lets keep the Male Voice Choir tradition on track, when its gone its gone for ever. thankyou